When Is the Best Time to Buy Solar Panels? | Solar.com

 However, this non-refundable tax credit can only be used to reduce your tax liability – it’s not a “Thank You For Going Solar” Hallmark card with a $6,000 check inside.

-Having sufficient tax liability generally isn’t an issue for homeowners that are still in the workforce, but it tends to become an issue for retirees that no longer have much taxable income.
+Having sufficient tax liability generally isn’t an issue for homeowners who are still in the workforce, but it tends to become an issue for retirees who no longer have much taxable income.

 Frankly, this can come as a frustrating surprise to retired homeowners and it’s worth keeping in mind as you plan your solar project.
 So if retirement is on the horizon, the best time to buy solar panels may be before you hang up your boots.